swarnalee-m/green-website/_notes/Site Organization.md

 All assets must be saved in the `assets` directory or they wil not be built by Jekyll.

 ## Note Naming
-You can use dashes in your note names, like this: [[local-file-storage]]
+You can use dashes in your note names, like this: [[your-first-note]]

 I applied the fix in [this issue](https://github.com/maximevaillancourt/digital-garden-jekyll-template/issues/47) to make this possible.